 The practice course within the MA program is 6 credit points.
 But it is not necessary to fill it all with one type of activity or event.
-It may well be that a student receives 2 credit points for helping to organize a conference, 2 credit points of volunteering in a non-academic setting (for example, at an animal shelter for someone who does their thesis work on animal rights or environmental issues) and the last 2 credit points for writing an academic review of a book.
+It may well be that a student receives 3 credit points for helping to organize a conference, 3 credit points of volunteering in a non-academic setting (for example, at an animal shelter for someone who does their thesis work on animal rights or environmental issues).

-1 credit point (ECTS) corresponds to approximately 26 hours of work, thus the entire 6 credit point practice course means about 156 hours of work (about 22 days full time).
+1 credit point (ECTS) corresponds to 26 academic hours of work, thus the entire 6 credit point practice course means about 117 actual hours of work (about 2 weeks of full time).
 Practice course is evaluated through non-differentiated grading (pass/fail).

 There are various ways to do one’s practice in our department.
 Firstly, we very much encourage students to look for practice opportunities independently and in cooperation with their supervisor.
-Faculty of Arts and Humanities has a list of organisations that are open to interns (in Estonian).
+Faculty of Arts and Humanities has a list of organisations that are open to interns (in Estonian) and organizations offering traineeships not in Estonian.
 It is also possible to organize a traineeship abroad.

 Below are some of the examples of practice activities undertaken by our MA students: